TrellixVulnTeam/swahilipython_SCMU/Doc/library/dataclasses.rst

      would be if a field is expensive to compute a hash value for, that field is needed for equality testing, and there are other fields that contribute to the type's hash value.
-Even if a field is excluded from the hash, it will still be used for comparisons.
+Even if a field is excluded kutoka the hash, it will still be used for comparisons.

    - ``metadata``: This can be a mapping or None.
 None is treated as an empty dict.
 This value is wrapped in